Angus Crichton: 2025

 In May, Crichton was selected by New South Wales ahead of game one in the 2025 State of Origin series.
 He played in all three games as New South Wales lost the series 2-1.

 Crichton played 21 matches for the Sydney Roosters in the 2025 NRL season as the club finished 8th on the table and qualified for the finals.
 He played in the clubs elimination final loss against Cronulla.

+Rugby union career

+Since 2023, there was speculation that Crichton might move to rugby union.
+Rugby Australia was reportedly in talks with Crichton in 2023 and he was close to signing for the Perth-based Western Force.
+In January 2026, Crichton signed with Rugby Australia to play for the New South Wales Waratahs on a two-year deal beginning in 2027.
+Upon the announcement of his signing, Crichton stated that it was his childhood dream to play for the Wallabies, and his move was largely motivated by a desire to play at the 2027 Rugby World Cup in Australia.